-Since the publishing of the District's Annual Report on the Protection and Augmentation of Water Supplies (PAWS), which can be found at www.valleywater.org, staff has extended the schedule for the Expedited Purified Water Program.
-Consequently, the following staff proposed increases are lower than the proposed maximum groundwater production charges shown in the published annual PAWS report.
+The District's Annual Report on the Protection and Augmentation of Water Supplies (PAWS), which can be found at www.valleywater.org, was published on February 24, 2017.

 Staff proposes a 9.6% increase in the North County (Zone W-2) Municipal and Industrial groundwater production charge.
 Staff recommends maintaining the treated water surcharge at \$100 per acre-foot and increasing the non-contract treated water surcharge to \$100 per acre-foot.
 The average household in Zone W-2 would experience an increase in their monthly bill of \$3.55 or about 12 cents a day.